alexarne/Lookback-FACEIT/README.md

 # Lookback-FACEIT
-Find FACEIT matches where you played with a specific player, using FACEIT's API
+Find FACEIT matches where you played with a specific player, using FACEIT's API.
+The application also features an alternative match viewer for looking at match data that is otherwise too old to access via FACEIT's official website, yet still exist on their databases.

 ## Website